 I eventually found an email marketing program, Mailerlite, that met my needs, and used it for a while.
 Eventually, I found it was time for a change.
-I needed something even simpler and I decided to try ConvertKit.
+I needed something even simpler and I decided to try Kit.

 (This post includes some affiliate links.
-Should you click an affiliate link and make a purchase I may receive a small commission at no extra cost to you.)
+If you click an affiliate link and make a purchase, I will receive a small commission.)

-What is ConvertKit?
+What is Kit?

-Before I go into why I’m now using ConvertKit, let me share with you what it is.
-ConvertKit is a web-based email marketing software that was designed specifically for online creators.
-ConvertKit describes an online creator as someone who makes their living online being a “blogger, author, maker, YouTuber, poet, painter, musician, podcaster, chef, designer, or teacher.”ConvertKit’s mission is “to help creators earn a living online.”
-This is kinda evident in the features they have for their email software.
+Before I explain why I’m using Kit, let me share what it is.
+Kit is web-based email marketing software designed specifically for online creators.
+It defines an online creator as someone who makes their living online as a “blogger, author, maker, YouTuber, poet, painter, musician, podcaster, chef, designer, or teacher.”Kit’s says they are "the email-first operating system for serious creators" This is kinda evident in the features they have for their email software.
 Some of which you don’t see in other providers.

-With ConvertKit you can
+With Kit, you can

 - Create custom landing pages to showcase your work or projects